Common snipe: Taxonomy

+The North American Wilson's snipe was previously considered the same species, and is listed as such in older field guides.

 Description

 Adults are 25–27 cm in length with a 44–47 cm wingspan and a weight of 80–140 g (up to 180 g pre-migration).
 They have short greenish-grey legs and a very long (5.5–7 cm) straight dark bill.
 The body is mottled brown with straw-yellow stripes on top and pale underneath.
 They have a dark stripe through the eye, with light stripes above and below it.
 The wings are pointed.

 The common snipe is the most widespread of several similar snipes.
-It most closely resembles the Wilson's snipe (G. delicata) of North America, which was until recently considered to be a subspecies — G. g. delicata — of the common snipe.
+It most closely resembles the Wilson's snipe (G. delicata) of North America, which was until recently considered to be a subspecies – G. g. delicata – of the common snipe.
 They differ in the number of tail feathers, with seven pairs in G. gallinago and eight pairs in G. delicata; the North American species also has a slightly thinner white trailing edge to the wings (the white is mostly on the tips of the secondaries).
 Both species breed in the Aleutian Islands.
 It is also very similar to the pin-tailed snipe (G. stenura) and Swinhoe's snipe (G. megala) of eastern Asia; identification of these species there is complex.

-The subspecies faeroeensis is normally is more richly toned on the breast, its upperparts and the head than the gallinago.
+The subspecies faeroeensis is normally more richly toned on the breast, its upperparts and the head than the nominate gallinago.